bharadwaj-nidumolu/Netflix-Azure-Project/README.md

 #  Netflix Data Engineering Project

-##  Why I Built This
-I wanted to take a real-world scenario — Netflix data — and show how a company could design a modern data pipeline using Microsoft Azure.

-The idea is simple:
-- Raw Netflix files come in.
-- We don’t trust them right away — so we validate.
-- Once we’re confident, we load, clean, and organize them.
-- In the end, we get business-ready data that analysts can use to answer big questions like:
+## Project Overview
+This project showcases the design and implementation of a **modern data engineering pipeline** on **Microsoft Azure** using Netflix datasets.

+The pipeline demonstrates how raw, unstructured CSV files can be ingested, validated, transformed, and curated into **business-ready data** by applying the **Medallion Architecture (Bronze → Silver → Gold)**.

+Key business questions supported by this pipeline include:
-  - What genres are trending?
+- What genres are most popular on Netflix?
-  - How has Netflix content grown year after year?
+- How has Netflix content evolved over time?
 - Who are the most frequent directors and actors?

-This project became my way of telling a story: from messy CSVs → to clean insights.
+- How is content distributed across different countries?

 ---

-##  How It’s Put Together

-Here’s the high-level design:
+## Solution Architecture

 ```mermaid
 flowchart TD